odkr/sucgi/docs/BUILDING.rst

 	m4 makefile.m4 >makefile

-The difference between ``./configure`` and ``m4 makefile.m4 >makefile`` is that ``./configure`` enables supports control flow protection, stack protection, and undefined behaviour sanitisation depending on which of those features your C compiler supports.
+The difference between ``./configure`` and ``m4 makefile.m4 >makefile`` is that ``./configure`` enables control flow protection, stack protection, and undefined behaviour sanitisation depending on which of those features your C compiler supports.

 Development